 1. Yoga changes the brain.

-Regular yoga practice was found to increase the insula gray matter of the brain that affects tolerance to pain, making practitioners of yoga more able to cope with pain.
+Regular yoga practice was found to increase the insula gray matter of the brain that affects tolerance to pain, making practitioners of yoga better able to cope with pain.

 2. Yoga improves relaxation.

 Pain and addiction create tremendous stress and tension in the body and mind.
-This stress only exacerbates the pain felt, as the tension will create pain of its own to add to the existing pain.
+This stress exacerbates feelings of pain, as the tension can create pain of its own to add to the existing pain.
 Yoga practices that promote deep relaxation, like restorative yoga, or Yoga Nidra can combat these effects.
-The Gitananda tradition, which I was trained in, offers a wonderfully deep relaxation called Kaya Kriya which offers a powerful, dynamic pain relief.
+The Gitananda tradition, which I was trained in, includes a wonderfully deep relaxation called Kaya Kriya which offers a powerful, dynamic pain relief.

 3. Yoga harnesses the power of the breath.